 If the recipe instructions tell you to chill the cookie dough, definitely chill the cookie dough.
 Not doing so will lead to flat cookies that spread too much on the pan.
 The only exception to this would be if you decide to bake the cookie dough in some sort of mold like we do in our Heart Shaped Chocolate Chip Cookies.
 The mold will prevent the cookie dough from spreading too much.

-Looking for other chocolate chip cookie recipes like this?
+Looking for other cookie recipes made with brown butter?
 Try these:

 📖 Recipe